15 Companion Plants to Grow With Tulips This Season

 Snapdragon grows well in cooler climates producing gorgeous little flowers in large clusters of red, yellow, white, purple, etc.

-• Exposure: Full sun to part shade
+sun-requirements sun requirements Full sun to partial shade

-With small, throated blooms of white, yellow, pink, red, orange, purple and violet, snapdragon enjoy cool spring temperatures, just like tulips.
+With small, throated blooms of white, yellow, pink, red, orange, purple, and violet, snapdragon enjoy cool spring temperatures, just like tulips.

 Shasta Daisy